 1. Super Bowl ticket prices now...

-For anyone lucky enough to score tickets for Super Bowl LII at face value, prices start at $950 each for nosebleed seats and range up to $5,000 in the club level.
+For anyone lucky enough to score tickets for Super Bowl LIII at face value, don't be expecting a bargain.

 2. ...And then

 Seats cost as little as $6 for the very first Super Bowl, played in 1967 at the Los Angeles Coliseum.
 That's about the same as $46 in today's dollars.

 But the actual vintage tickets are worth a whole lot more than that: A ticket for Super Bowl I sold at auction in 2015 for more than $26,000.

 Btw, the Green Bay Packers demolished the Kansas City Chiefs 35-10 in that first championship game.

 3. Super Bowl ad rates: Insane today...